Translate This Page

 team participation skills.

-The process replicates the common used systemic
+The process replicates the common used

-approach to resolving problems or meeting
+systemic approach to resolving problems or

-challenges that are encountered in life and career.
+meeting challenges that are encountered in life

 Procedure:

-1) First students are presented with a problem.
+1) First, students are presented with a problem.

 2) Students discuss the problem in a small group